Seattle – Day 3 and 4: Culture and Animals

 There was a temporary exhibit on the work of Jim Henson, which we all know from Sesame Street and The Muppet Show, but this provided insight in his earlier work, commercials as well as the art of puppeteering.
 Props and storyboards from The Dark Crystal and The Neverending Story movies were also on display.

-The Science Fiction and Horror exhibits (we skipped the Fantasy and Star Trek ones) both had an amazing number of scripts and original props from movies and television shows with the bulk of them from Paul Allens’ own collection.
+The Science Fiction and Horror exhibits (we skipped the Fantasy and Star Trek ones) both had a significant number of scripts and original props from movies and television shows with the bulk of them from Paul Allens’ own collection.
 Great fun!

 Afternoon and Evening

-After the lunch we strolled back to the hotel via the Waterfront Park with The Great Wheel and the Seattle Aquarium and great views on the Puget Sound.
-Due to misunderstanding on the starting time, we missed the highlights of the annual Seafair Torchlight Parade on 4th Avenue.
-They estimated that 150,000 people watched along the route and there were some reserved spots already a couple of days in advance.
+After the lunch, we strolled back to the hotel via the Waterfront Park with The Great Wheel and the Seattle Aquarium and great views on the Puget Sound.
+Due to misunderstanding at the starting time, we missed the highlights of the annual Seafair Torchlight Parade on 4th Avenue.
+They estimated that 150,000 people watched along the route, and there were some reserved spots already a couple of days in advance.
 Some people were making themselves feel right at home!
-The parade apparently featured clowns, pirates, drill teams and equestrian units, but we only saw the last part of the parade consisting of convertibles and floats with waving girls from pretty much all ethnicities in town and the tense orchestration of getting the sponsor’s airplane-shaped balloon safely under the electricity wires and traffic lights at the intersections.
+The parade apparently featured clowns, pirates, drill teams and equestrian units, but we only saw the last part consisting of convertibles and floats with waving girls from pretty much all ethnicities in town and the tense orchestration of getting the sponsor’s airplane-shaped balloon safely under the electricity wires and traffic lights at the intersections.

 Our dinner was at Palomino (1420 5th Avenue) with good, Italian based food.
 I had a great bowl of Ragù di Carne (pappardelle, braised beef, red wine demi-glace, Parmigiano Reggiano, cream, burrata) and Chantal opted for the Pizza Capicola (hand-pulled fresh mozzarella, caramelized onions, spicy roasted red peppers, Pecorino Romano, fresh basil, chili peppers) whilst the kids feasted on their Cheeseburger sliders and Rigatoni Marinara.